lanafrost/release-notes-list-builder/README.md

+# Release Notes List Builder

-This transforms a JSON format issues list from JIRA into a DocBook itemizedlist element for inclusion in release notes.
+This transforms a JSON format issues list from JIRA into a DocBook <itemizedlist> block element for inclusion in release notes.

+To prepare your queries, edit them in JIRA's advanced mode, and then copy them to `src/main/python/queries.cfg`.

-Regarding the Python scripts:
+Use the Python scripts under `src/main/python`:

+*   `./menu2xml.py` reads `queries.cfg` in the same directory as the script and lets you select a JIRA query from a list.
+    If you pass a file name argument, it dumps the list into the file.
+*   `./menu2wiki.py` is like `./menu2xml.py`,
+    but outputs a list in the format used in JIRA and Confluence.
-*   `./jira2xml.py jira-url` contacts JIRA and dumps an `<itemizedlist>` to standard out.
+*   `./jira2xml.py jira-url` dumps an `<itemizedlist>` to standard out.
     Make sure URLs are correct and quoted with 's.
     Also make sure URLs work as an anonymous user.
-    (Any documentation you publish should contain only those issues viewable by any anonymous user.)
+    (Any documentation you publish should contain
+    only those issues viewable by any anonymous user.)
-*   `./menu2xml.py` reads `queries.cfg` in the same directory
-    as the script and lets you select a JIRA query URL from a list.
-    If you give this script an output file, it dumps the `<itemizedlist>` into the file.

 An example with `./menu2xml.py` follows.

-	$ ls
-	jira2xml.py	menu2xml.py	queries.cfg
 	$ ./menu2xml.py output.xml

 	List of available JIRA queries
 	==============================

 		1 ) opendj 2.5.0 fixed bugs
 		2 ) opendj 2.5.0 open issues

 	Enter your selection: 2
 	$ cat output.xml
 	  <!-- List generated using http://bugster.forgerock.org/jira...